Answers to Common Questions

 Is there a hotel attached to the convention center?

-Yes, the Wilderness at the Smokies Hotel is attached to the convention center and River Lodge is within walking distance (and has a shuttle to the convention center).
+Yes, in Sevierville, the Wilderness at the Smokies Hotel is attached to the convention center and River Lodge is within walking distance (and has a shuttle to the convention center).
 We have negotiated reduced rates with them.
 They can be reached at 877.325.9453.

 No. You can stay wherever you choose.
 We have negotiated special rates with many local hotels.
 You can find a list of these discounted rooms here.